Content disarm and reconstruction (CDR): What it is and why your business needs it

 CDR is not a replacement for antivirus but a powerful complement to it.
 CDR excels at preventing file-based threats like weaponised documents, while antivirus handles other threat categories.
 Used together as part of a defence-in-depth strategy, they provide significantly stronger protection than either technology alone.

 CDR pricing varies by deployment model.
-Cloud-based API services like Red Eagle Tech's CDR API start from around £50 per month.
-Mid-market enterprise platforms such as OPSWAT MetaDefender range from £1,000 to £5,000 per month depending on file volumes and features.
+Cloud-based API services are the cheapest entry point: Red Eagle Tech's CDR API starts at £10 of prepaid credit with no subscription, or £55 a month for 500 documents.
+Mid-market enterprise platforms such as OPSWAT MetaDefender range from £1k to £5k per month depending on file volumes and features.
 Public sector organisations can access Everfox's Zero Trust CDR through the G-Cloud framework at £165.75 per unit.
-Full gateway appliance deployments with annual licensing typically cost £5,000 to £20,000 or more per year.
+Full gateway appliance deployments with annual licensing typically cost £5k to £20k or more per year.
+When comparing providers, normalise every quote to the cost of sanitising one document - credit-based pricing can disguise a much higher per-document rate.

 CDR cannot process encrypted files it cannot decrypt.
 If you receive a password-protected ZIP or encrypted PDF, the CDR system needs the decryption password before it can sanitise the contents.
 Some solutions like OPSWAT MetaDefender can retain the password protection on the cleaned output file.
 Organisations typically handle this by requesting passwords from senders or using exception policies for encrypted files from trusted sources.